Chad of Mercia: Monastic foundations

-When Chad was made Bishop of Mercia in 669, he moved his see from Repton to Lichfield, possibly because this was already a holy site, as the scene of martyrdoms during the Roman period.
-Wulfhere donated land at Lichfield for Chad to build a monastery.
-It was because of this that the centre of the Diocese of Mercia ultimately became settled at Lichfield.
-The Lichfield monastery was probably similar to that at Lastingham, and Bede makes clear that it was partly staffed by monks from Lastingham, including Chad's faithful retainer, Owin.
-Lichfield was very close to the old Roman road of Watling Street, the main route across Mercia, and a short distance from Mercia's main royal centre at Tamworth.
+Under the patronage of Wulfhere, many monasteries were founded by Wilfrid and the site at Lichfield was selected as the centre for the new Mercian diocese.
+Archbishop Theodore made Chad Bishop of Mercia in 669.
+The Lichfield minster was similar to that at Lastingham, and Bede made clear that it was partly staffed by monks from Lastingham, including Chad's faithful retainer, Owin.
+Lichfield was close to the old Roman road of Watling Street, the main route across Mercia, and Icknield Street to the north.

-It was because of this that the ecclesiastical centre of Mercia became settled as the Diocese of Lichfield.

 Wulfhere also gave Chad land for a monastery at Barrow upon Humber in North Lincolnshire.
-He traveled about on foot until the Archbishop of Canterbury gave him a horse and ordered him to ride it, at least on long journeys.
-Chad's shrine at Lichfield was destroyed in 1538.
+He travelled about on foot until the Archbishop of Canterbury gave him a horse and ordered him to ride it, at least on long journeys.
+Chad's shrine at Lichfield, sponsored by Bishop Walter de Langton, was destroyed in 1538.

 Wulfhere also donated land sufficient for fifty families at a place in Lindsey, referred to by Bede as Ad Barwae.
 This is probably Barrow upon Humber: where an Anglo-Saxon monastery of a later date has been excavated.
 This was easily reached by river from the Midlands and close to an easy crossing of the River Humber, allowing rapid communication along surviving Roman roads with Lastingham.
 Chad remained abbot of Lastingham throughout his life, as well as heading the communities at both Lichfield and Barrow.

 Ministry among the Mercians

-Chad then proceeded to carry out much missionary and pastoral work within the kingdom.
+Chad then proceeded to carry out missionary and pastoral work within the kingdom.
 Bede tells us that Chad governed the bishopric of the Mercians and of the people of Lindsey 'in the manner of the ancient fathers and in great perfection of life'.
 However, Bede gives little concrete information about the work of Chad in Mercia, implying that in style and substance it was a continuation of what he had done in Northumbria.
 The area he covered was very large, stretching across England from coast to coast.
 It was also, in many places, difficult terrain, with woodland, heath and mountain over much of the centre and large areas of marshland to the east.
-Bede does tell us that Chad built for himself a small house at Lichfield, a short distance from the church, sufficient to hold his core of seven or eight disciples, who gathered to pray and study with him there when he was not out on business.
+Bede does tell us that Chad built for himself a small house at Lichfield, a short distance from the church, sufficient to hold his core of seven or eight brothers, who gathered to pray and study with him there when he was not out on business.

-Chad worked in Mercia and Lindsey for only two years before he too died during a plague.
-Yet St. Bede could write in a letter that Mercia came to the faith and Essex was recovered for it by the two brothers Cedd and Chad.
+Chad worked in Mercia and Lindsey for only two and a half years before he too died during a plague.
+Yet Bede could write in a letter that Mercia came to the faith and Essex was recovered for it by the two brothers Cedd and Chad.
 In other words, Bede considered that Chad's two years as bishop were decisive in Christianising Mercia.